 But when a parent is emotionally immature, they simply cannot do the work that is asked of them in the role of parent.
-So who does that work fall to?
-Well, of course, little you and your inner children who were parentified, or took on a parenting role with your parents in childhood because it was asked or demanded of you.
+So, who does that work fall to?
+Well, of course, little you and your inner children, who were parentified, or took on a parenting role with your parents, in childhood because it was asked or demanded of you.
 Because it was a way to be loved, cared for, validated, and to feel safe and worthy.

-And my love, it's important to know, if you are doing it with them, you're likely doing it elsewhere in your life.
+My love, it's important to know, if you are doing it with them, you're likely doing it elsewhere in your life.
 Am I right?
-Again, never blame or shame.
-We don't do that around here.
+Again, never blame or shame; we don't do that around here.
 Instead, awareness.

-And I like to draw attention to this aspect of being raised by an emotionally immature parent because you cannot magically make them mature or change your childhood.
+I like to draw attention to this aspect of being raised by an emotionally immature parent because you cannot magically make them mature or change your childhood.
 But you can start to do the work to see what role you have played in this relationship.

-And from there, you can use our tools, thought work, and somatic practices, the work we do in Anchored every single day to start to make changes.
+And from there, you can use your tools, thought work, somatic practices, and the work we do in Anchored, every single day to start to make changes.
 You can do thought work around why you think it's your job to do the emotional work.
 You can do thought work around why you're still doing it.
 You can work on setting and holding boundaries, not just cognitively through your mind, but you can start with your body.

 You can leverage the felt sensation of a healthy, mutually loving, reciprocal boundary.
-And you can experience what that feels like during guided somatic practice or somatic practice on your own.
+You can experience what that feels like during guided somatic practice or in a somatic practice on your own.
 You can begin to lovingly take responsibility for what's yours in the relationship, and you can start to let go of what isn't.

-Now, if you start to establish and hold boundaries, if you begin to decline to do someone else's emotional labor for them, if you really step into your role as the child in a parent-child relationship, you can likely anticipate some pushback, some resistance, and the push from the emotionally immature parent to change back to who you were when you were easier for them to manage.
+Now, if you start to establish and hold boundaries, if you begin to decline to do someone else's emotional labor for them, if you really step into your role as the child in a parent-child relationship, you can likely anticipate some pushback, some resistance; the push from the emotionally immature parent to change back to who you were when you were easier for them to manage.
 In short, they won't like it.

 Remember, people are not pleased when we stop people pleasing them.
-So you don't have to be taken aback.
+So, you don't have to be taken aback.
 You don't have to be surprised.
 You can predict this behavior.
 That doesn't make it easier, except, I mean, it kind of does in a nervous system way.
 Because knowing what's coming could help you to get ahead of it, so you can start to manage your mind around it and can choose thoughts in advance that support you in setting and honoring your boundaries with them.

 And you can, through your body, remember your own resources.

-And we talked about nervous system resourcing in episode 135.
-So you can align yourself with your own resources before these potentially challenging conversations.
-So, you may be wondering, why was or is your parent like this?
+We talked about nervous system resourcing in Episode 135.
+You can align yourself with your own resources before these potentially challenging conversations.

+So, you may be wondering, why was, or is, your parent like this?
 Typically, emotionally immature parents get to be that way because of unaddressed issues from their childhood.
 They may themselves have been raised by people who were emotionally unavailable, or they may have suffered stress, distress, or trauma that was never properly addressed.
 They didn't get the help and the care and the support they maybe didn't even know they needed.
-Emotionally immature parents may have had insecure attachments to their own episodes, and we talked about attachment styles and theory in episodes 129 and 135.